hashicorp/nomad/website/source/docs/upgrade/index.html.md

 You are now running the latest Nomad version.
 You can verify all Clients joined by running `nomad node-status` and checking all the clients are in a `ready` state.

+## Upgrading to Nomad Enterprise

+The process of upgrading to a Nomad Enterprise version is identical to upgrading between versions of open source Nomad.
+The same guidance above should be followed and as always, prior to starting the upgrade please check the [specific version details](/docs/upgrade/upgrade-specific.html) page as some version differences may require specific steps.